Freelance writer Loretta Hall has a wide range of interests.

 Her book Space Pioneers: In Their Own Words won the Science category of the 2014 New Mexico - Arizona Book Awards and was named Best Book of the contest.
 Space Pioneers also received a silver award in the science category of the IndieFAB Awards at the 2015 American Library Association conference.

 Loretta's seventh book, The Complete Space Buff's Bucket List: 100 Space Things to Do before You Die, was published in January 2016.
+It is a finalist in two categories of the 2016 New Mexico - Arizona Book Awards.

 Her eighth book, Miguel and Michelle Visit Spaceport America, will be published in late 2016.